Forget-me-not is a cute biennial or perennial flower, depending on the variety and climate.

 Flowering – March to May

-Often used to spruce up rocky ground, edges and flower beds, it is a plant that is self-sowing and sometimes turns invasive.
+Often used to spruce up rocky ground, edges and flower beds, forget-me-not is a plant that is self-sowing and sometimes turns invasive.

 It is perfectly possible to plant during springtime and that’s even required for annual and biennial varieties.